Table of Contents ×

 Instead of using copyrighted royalty music for your explainer, using a royalty-free track is a great option.
 So, we don’t have to deal with copyright and use it freely without having to pay royalties and give credit to anyone.

-While using custom music and sound effects specifically for your explainer video is quite prestigious and show how dedicated you are in building your brand, it will certainly eat your budget.
+While using custom music and sound effects specifically for your explainer video is quite prestigious and shows how dedicated you are to build your brand, it will certainly eat your budget.

 Audiojungle prices start at $10 depending on how much the artists charge for their work.
 With this price range, AudioJungle is recommended for an independent project.

 You can find both audio tracks and sound effects (SFX) with good quality at Audiojungle.
 Some audio tracks are made for looping, which means a 2-minute track could be repeated for 10 minutes without any noticeable gaps.